- A property owner who failed to maintain a property, resulting in injuries that led to death.

 The Estate Powers and Trust Law (EPTL), Article 5, Part 4, EPTL 213-217 is the governing law in New York State that determines who may file as a claimant in a wrongful death lawsuit, as well as determining how any award is distributed among claimants.

-New York law also determines how a wrongful death award will be split among claimants when more than one survivor qualifies for compensation.
+New York law also determines how an award will be split among claimants when more than one survivor qualifies for compensation.
 The law requires an award to be divided as follows:

 - A spouse and no children — the whole to the spouse.